jupiterfonts/designspace/README.md

-# designspace
+# Designspace Tools
-Templates and scripts for creating designspace files.
+This project contains templates, scripts, and CLI snippets to help you create [designspace](https://fonttools.readthedocs.io/en/latest/designspaceLib/) files for your variable fonts.